 What fits: Items from a fully furnished five-bedroom house including mattress sets, dressers, couches, dining room set, entertainment center, major appliances, seasonal items, outdoor equipment and bikes.

-“10’x30’s are for a huge family house when all of the kids have full bedrooms,” said Ashley Fish, district training manager for Winter Garden, FL-based iStorage.
+10’x30’s are for a huge family house when all of the kids have full bedrooms.

-Tips for Picking the Right Size Storage Unit
+How to Pick the Right Size Storage Unit Step-by-Step

 Take a quick inventory of items including furniture and appliances and estimate the number of boxes and/or totes.
 You can use a tape measure for the larger items.
 Consider whether you have irregular-shaped items that can’t be boxed or stacked like lamps or bikes.

 They can help you gauge the right size unit and offer ideas for packing your unit.

 For another visual representation, check out our YouTube video showing what fits in the various self-storage unit sizes.

 If you’re using a moving truck, the truck’s dimensions can help you estimate how much total storage space you’ll need.
 The truck size is typically one size larger than the unit size you’ll need.

 If you have a 25-foot moving truck, you can fit your items into a 10’x20’.
 If you have a 20-foot truck, you need a 10’x15.’
 If you have a 15-foot truck, you need a 10’x10.’

 Many new customers underestimate their needs and choose a unit that’s too small.
 He recommends inquiring about the price of the next larger size.
 Sometimes it’s only a few bucks more.
 If you want to get to your stuff easily, go with a unit one size larger and leave a path.
 This makes it easier to retrieve items from the back of the unit if you need to.